 Train to be a Medical Assistant at Newbridge College

 The Medical Assistant training program at Newbridge College provides students with the healthcare training and knowledge required to begin a career working in HMOs, medical clinics, doctor's offices, chiropractic offices, rehabilitation centers and other health care facilities.

 This program focuses on teaching the skills and best practices needed to work in a health care or medical office, including medical terminology and basic human anatomy as it relates to the clinical environment.
 Topics covered in the medical assistant program include front office administration, routine basic diagnostic procedures, laboratory protocols, medications, CPR, first aid and common skills needed to assist in routine patient examiniations and minor surgical procedures.

-Graduates of this program receive a Medical Assistant Diploma, EKG Certificate, Injection Certificate, CPR Health Care Provider Level and are eligible to take the exam for Certification by the California Medical Assistant Association and the California State Licensure Examination for Phlebotomy.
+Graduates of this program receive a Medical Assistant Diploma, EKG Certificate, Injection Certificate, CPR Health Care Provider Level and are eligible to take the exam for Certification by the California Medical Assistant Association.

 Are you looking for a Medical Assistant School?

 Newbridge College is a technical school that provides health care career-focused education and hands-on career training at three campuses in Southern California.
 Established in 1976, Newbridge College is nationally accredited and has been preparing students for successful careers for over 35 years.